What is a Credit Card Surcharge?

 This often leads to the customer getting upset with the employee that is handling the purchase or wanting to speak to a manager about why they have been charged more than they thought they were supposed to.

 They take the product to the register and check out.
-They pay the price posted, but only if they are checking out using a credit card.
+They pay the price posted, but only if they are checking out using cash.

-If they intend on using cash or a cash check, that posted price will be dropped by a certain percentage.
+If they intend on using cash or a cash check, they will always pay the posted price.

 So with a cash discount program, the processing fee still gets passed onto the customer.
-However, the customer is not charged an additional fee to the posted price.
+However, the customer knows they will get a discount for cash.

-This method is usually much better received than the surcharge method because the customer paying with cash gets a discount, while the customer paying with a credit card doesn’t mind paying the price that they had already seen posted beneath the product.
+This method is usually much better received than the surcharge method because the customer paying with cash gets a discount, while the customer paying with a credit card sees the signage and understands they have to pay a little more.

 Why Don’t Businesses Use a Cash Discount Program Instead?

 That is a great question because, unlike a surcharge program, cash discount programs are legal in all 50 states.
 However, the issue is that many business owners simply don’t know that cash discounting is an option for them.

 Being a relatively new concept, a lot of business owners don’t know that there is a better way to offset the actual cost of the processing fees.

 If you’re a business owner that has the option of offering either, and you plan on implementing one of these programs, know that the cash discount program is almost always preferred among customers, because it feels more genuine and honest.